vuurball/blockchain-guide/truffle_guide.md

 Saving artifacts...
 ```

+To deploy to real blockchain:
+open truffle.js and create second locatin called "production" instead "development"
+then run `truffle complie` again and then migrate with network-location as param `truffle migrate --network production`

+## console interaction with contract

 To interact with deployed contract we can use truffle console, to enter into console mode:

 ```truffle console```